Portland Japanese Garden

-Portland Japanese Garden is a 501c3 nonprofit organization, cultural institution, and public attraction in Portland, Oregon.
-The Garden, which opened to the public in 1967, occupies 12.5 acres (5.06ha) in Portland’s Washington Park and is adjacent to the International Rose Test Garden.
-Originally designed by Professor Takuma Tono of Tokyo Agricultural University, it features five historic garden spaces that demonstrate different styles of Japanese landscape architecture, a Pavilion that stages art exhibitions and shopping marketplaces, a Japanese tea house, a “Cultural Village” that hosts programming, dining, and retail, and an Entry Garden that guests walk through after purchasing admission.
-A tourist attraction that welcomes more than 400,000 visitors annually, Portland Japanese Garden has been proclaimed as the “most beautiful and authentic Japanese garden outside of Japan.”
+Portland Japanese Garden is a 501(c)(3) nonprofit organization, cultural institution, and public attraction in Portland, Oregon.
+The Garden, which opened to the public in 1967, occupies 12.5 acre in Portland's Washington Park and is adjacent to the International Rose Test Garden.
+Originally designed by Professor Takuma Tono of Tokyo Agricultural University, it features five historic garden spaces that demonstrate different styles of Japanese landscape architecture, a Pavilion that stages art exhibitions and shopping marketplaces, a Japanese tea house, a "Cultural Village" that hosts programming, dining, and retail, and an Entry Garden that guests walk through after purchasing admission.
+A tourist attraction that welcomes more than 400,000 visitors annually, Portland Japanese Garden has been proclaimed as the "most beautiful and authentic Japanese garden outside of Japan."

 History

 Portland Japanese Garden considers its year of establishment to be 1963 when it was formed as the Japanese Garden Society of Oregon, the official name it still uses on legal documentation.
 Its most recent milestone anniversary was in 2023 when it celebrated 60 years.